 Like your acting résumé, first impressions that casting directors may get from your headshots can be vital in the audition process.
-As you start your audition, the headshot would communicate your casting type, what you can do, what role and genre of movies or shows you would fit in, and your experience as an actor.
+As you start your audition, the headshot would communicate your casting type, what you can do, what role and genre of movies or shows you would fit in, and your experience as a performer.

-At Benamoz we provide headshots but we also provide performance and acting portfolios that serves as proof of your recent acting exposures.
-These can either be publicity photographs and/or creative shot formats!
+At Benamoz we provide headshots but we also provide performance and acting portfolios that serves as proof of your recent acting exposure.
+These can either be publicity photographs and/or creative shots!

 Such documentation is intended to show off the range of your acting ability.
 The more proofs that you showcase, the better!

-Most actors have at least four creative photos in their profile, which includes the headshot.
+Most actors have at least four creative photos in their profile, which include the headshot.

-Providing a variety of poses and expressions to show your range, such as having your hair up and down, being clean-shaven or with facial hair (men of course!), the use of natural lighting and studio lighting combined provides a consistent and creative range for the casting director to browse.
+Providing a variety of poses and expressions to show your range, such as having your hair up and down, the use of natural lighting and studio lighting combined provides a consistent and creative range for the casting director to browse.
 When staging performance shots for your portfolio, there are many options to choose from when working with us.